A homological approach to pseudoisotopy theory. I: Surgery theory and spaces of block diffeomorphisms

 \subsubsection{The $L$-theory space}

 The $L$-theory space $\bfL(W)$ is an infinite loop space as well (see e.g.\,\cite[Prop.\,2.2.2]{Nicas}), and its homotopy groups are canonically isomorphic to Wall's \emph{quadratic $L$-groups} (see e.g.\,\cite[Prop.\,2.2.4]{Nicas}).
-We shall not need to know much about these groups, except that $\pi_k(\bfL(W);*)\cong\cL(W\times D^k)$ vanishes if $W$ satisfies the \emph{$\pi$-$\pi$-condition}, i.e.\,if $\partial_1W$ is nonempty and the inclusion $\partial_1W\subset W$ is an isomorphism on fundamental groups.
+We shall not need to know much about these groups, except that $\pi_k(\bfL(W);*)\cong\cL(W\times D^k)$ vanishes if $W$ satisfies the \emph{$\pi$-$\pi$-condition}, i.e.\,if the inclusion $\partial_1W\subset W$ induces an equivalence on fundamental groupoids.
 This is a consequence of the exact sequence of $L$-groups of a triad (or more generally, $n$-ad) described for instance in \cite[Thm 3.1]{WallBook}.
 In other words, under these assumptions, the $L$-theory space $\bfL(W)$ is weakly contractible, so \eqref{equ:Quinnfibration} induces a preferred equivalence $\tilde{\bfS}(W)\simeq \bfN(W)$---an instance of the so-called \emph{$\pi$-$\pi$-theorem}.